IBM/BlockchainNetwork-CompositeJourney/README.md

 ## 1. Installing Hyperledger Composer Development Tools

-**Note:** Check your node version ```nvm -v ```.
+**Note:** Check your node version ```nvm --version ```.
 If you are not using node version 8.11 some of the composer commands won't run correctly.
 Switch node versions using ```nvm use 8```.

 **Note:** You may need to run these commands in superuser `sudo` mode. `sudo` allows a permitted user to execute a command as the superuser or another user, as specified by the security policy.
-Additionally, you will be installing the latest version of composer-cli (0.19.5).
+Additionally, you will be installing the latest version of composer-cli (0.20.5).
 If you have an older version installed, go ahead and remove it by using the command:

 ```
 npm uninstall -g composer-cli